 When in-housing, a great reminder is also that no team looks the same.
 For some, a complete in-house team works the best.
 For others, a hybrid solution where some marketing activities are done in-house, and some via an agency, is a better option.

-Impediment 3: High costs
+Problem 3: High costs of in-housing

 Any change in an organisation may entail costs, which is why in-housing may seem intimidating.
 However, one benefit often mentioned when talking about in-house marketing is increased control across several areas.
 That can refer to data usage, production, budget, and more, which can result in increased ROI.
 Our report shows that as many as 63% of respondents say their ROI has seen a positive change since in-housing.

 Swedish betting giant ATG is a good example of how in-housing means gaining control not only over campaigns, but all assets available at the company.
 By using leftover video footage from a big commercial shoot from the previous year, the ATG in-house team managed to show another side of horse-racing.
 As a result, they created an emotive campaign that led to ATG winning Bannerflow’s quarterly Best display advertising campaign 2020 – without even having to produce new material.
 This shows how in-housing can increase proactivity as well as creativity, while decreasing cost.

 “I think this is one of the strengths of being an in-house agency – we have a good overview of the productions, both external and internal.”

 Problem 4: Organisational structure